 After Committing His Studies to God, My Son’s Grades Went Up

 On the evening before the exam, Dongdong didn’t want to revise but made a fuss saying that he wanted to sleep.
 I thought about the fact that he had to take his exam the next day, and I wondered what we would do if we didn’t take advantage of this time to revise and he didn’t perform well at the exam.
 I felt a little anxious and I wanted to tell him off.
-Just then, God’s words suddenly came to mind: “Why don’t you commit them into My hands?
-Do you not believe in Me enough?
-Or is it that you’re afraid I will make inappropriate arrangements for you?” (“Chapter 59” of Utterances of Christ in the Beginning).
+Just then, God’s words suddenly came to mind: “Why do you not entrust them into My hands?
+Do you not have sufficient faith in Me?
+Or is it that you are afraid I will make inappropriate arrangements for you?” (“Chapter 59” of Utterances of Christ in the Beginning).
 “Yes,” I thought.
 “My son’s life is entirely in God’s hands, and God always makes suitable arrangements.
 All I had achieved by relying on Satan’s fallacies and axioms in educating my child had been to increase the pressure on him and to cause us both to live in pain—I could no longer make plans and arrangements for him myself.
 As I came to this realization, I felt so much calmer, and I said to him, “Son, if you’re tired then go to bed and get a good rest, and tomorrow you’ll have all your energy back.”

 The next morning, I checked over the articles my son would be taking into the exam and, laughing and chatting, I took him to school.
 When we got to the gate, I enjoined him, saying, “Son, don’t feel pressured during the exam.
 Just concentrate on reading carefully and answering the questions, and just do your best.”
 Dongdong nodded, and cheerfully went into the classroom.